Staying safe while foraging means knowing which wild edibles to avoid. This list of the top 10 most dangerous plant look-alikes can help!

 Nothing spoils a great day of wildcrafting like picking the wrong plant and ending up dead.
 That’s why I’ve put together this list of the top 10 most dangerous plant look-alikes.
+Knowing what wild edibles to avoid is very important when you’re aiming to forage safely.

 To create this list, I took into account each plant’s toxicity, growing range, and degree of similarity to its edible look-alikes.